2023 Most Popular Health & Physical Education Bachelor's Degree Schools in the Great Lakes Region

 The average amount in student loans that phys ed majors at Carroll U take out while working on their Bachelor's Degree is $24,349.
 This translates to an average monthly loan payment of $446, based on a 10-year repayment plan.

-University of Indianapolis came in at #19 in this year’s edition of the Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region ranking.
+University of Indianapolis ranked #19 on this year’s Most Popular Health & Physical Education Bachelor’s Degree Schools in the Great Lakes Region list.
 UIndy is a medium-sized private not-for-profit school located in the large city of Indianapolis.

 Of the 102 students majoring in phys ed at UIndy, 40% are male and 60% are female.